What is ASPIRE?

 Youth must be able to open a Citizens Bank IDA savings account in order to enroll and actively participate in this program.
 (A valid government issued I.D. is required to open a bank account.)
 Youth need to be regularly saving money toward achieving their savings and asset purchase goals.
 Youth must also notify program staff of any changes in contact information.

-Youth ages 14-26 who have spent at least one day after their 14th birthday in an out-of-home DCYF placement.
+Youth ages 16-26 who have spent at least one day after their 14th birthday in an out-of-home DCYF placement.
+A young person must go through our Works Wonders program training or already be part of Works Wonders to take ASPIRE financial education classes and enroll in the ASPIRE program.

 Print and send these to firstname.lastname@example.org or fax to 401-438-3901